mbates/vancouver-eh/README.md

 ## Gaming Basics:

 To play any jackbox party game it’s pretty simple.
+You can play just on your laptop, if you want you can use your phone as a controller.
+Your laptop will be used to watch the main game screen, either your phone or the website http://jackbox.tv will be the "controller".

-You’ll need two devices.
-Your laptop will be how you communicate with discord and how you view the game.
-You’ll also need a second device (probably your phone) to act as your controller for the game itself.
-To first view the game, on your computer you’ll need to click on the stream.
-To do this you go to discord and find the person streaming for your session, determined before hand.
-You’ll know they are streaming because it’ll say live next to their name.
+To view the main game screen, go to discord and find the person streaming (it’ll say live next to their name).
 Then click on watch stream.
 Example image below.

 ![Watch Stream](https://github.com/mbates/vancouver-eh/blob/master/watch%20stream.png)